telerik/ajax-docs/api/server/Telerik.Web.UI/ContextMenuSettings.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  Skin `String`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets or sets the skin name for the context menu.

 #### Remarks
+If this property is not set, the control will render using the skin named "Default".
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

-## Methods

-###  GetViewStateValue

-#### Returns

-`Telerik.Web.UI.T`